internal-page-background-header

 Networked Solutions has a nice suite of products for the .NET / Microsoft Server market.
 They're far cheaper than other Enterprise Search software solutions available.
 But the cost (around $17K) is still more than the free Open Source products such as Apache Lucene/Solr or Xapian.
 The problem with those is that it moves the costs from licensing to system integration - you have to know what you are doing.
 This is why we get a bit excitable when talking about the Solr or Xapian or Swish-e integrated search feature in CogniDox.
 The value of what we have integrated is more than you pay for the entire CogniDox license.

-Tags: Document management and control, New Product Development
+Tags: Document Management and Control, New Product Development

 Paul Walsh